-As the tenth anniversary of the 1992 Rio United Nations Conference on Environment and Development (UNCED) approaches, the system of global environmental governance it created or catalyzed is increasingly inadequate to address the compounding ecological challenges the international community confronts.
-For despite the important achievements of Rio's landmark climate change and biodiversity conventions, its Agenda 21, its Declaration on Environment and Development, and subsequent conventions and conferences, there was a feeling even as Rio concluded that much had been left undone.
-That sense has spread through the 1990's.
-During this decade leading national governments have proven reluctant to rely on and provide resources to international environmental institutions, despite the increase and intersection of stresses to the integrated global ecosystem that arose as the intensifying dynamics of economic globalization unfolded.
-The result was a growing gap between the world's environmental governance capacity and its manifest ecological needs.
+As the tenth anniversary of the June 1992 Rio United Nations Conference on Environment and Development (UNCED) approaches, the system of global environmental governance it created or catalyzed is increasingly inadequate to address the compounding ecological challenges that global society confronts.
+Despite the important achievements of Rio's landmark climate change and biodiversity conventions, its lengthy Agenda 21, its Declaration on Environment and Development, and subsequent conventions and conferences, there was a feeling even as Rio concluded that much had been left undone.
+That sense has spread during the subsequent decade.
+During this time there has been a major increase and intersection of stresses to the integrated global ecosystem, as the intensifying dynamics of economic globalization have proliferated.
+Yet leading national governments have proven reluctant to rely on and provide resources to international environmental organizations, or create new ones dedicated to govern critical environmental domains where none exist.
+The result has been a growing gap between the world's environmental governance capacity and its manifest ecological needs.

 During the 1990's, the international community coped with this gap in two ways.
 The first was an incremental use of United Nations (UN)-based subject specific summits or conferences, and the crafting of issue specific convention - for high seas overfishing, desertification, and persistent organic pollutants (POPs) - to deal with individual, narrowly conceived media, pollutants, and problems.
-The second was to supplement these individual multilateral environmental agreements (MEAs) with islands of intense institutional development at the restricted regional level, most notably in North America through the regime established by the North American Free Trade Agreement (NAFTA) and its companion North American Agreement on Environmental Co-operation (NAAEC).
+The second was to supplement these individual multilateral environmental agreements (MEAs) with islands of "hard law" and intense international organizational development at the restricted regional level, most notably in North America through the regime established by the North American Free Trade Agreement (NAFTA) and its companion North American Agreement on Environmental Co-operation (NAAEC) (Abbott et al. 2000, Kirton and Maclaren 2002), and the strengthening of the regional regime in the European Union (Fischer 2001).

-As the twenty first century opens, the international community has reached the limits of this approach.
+As the twenty first century begins, the international community has reached the limits of this approach.
 For individualized, isolated, ad hoc multilateral agreements, accompanied by pockets of integrated regional institutions for the privileged few, can no longer cope with environmental challenges that are becoming more intense, interconnected and fully global.
-The time has thus come to consider a more comprehensive, integrated and ambitious approach to generating global environmental governance for the twenty first century.
-The fact that fiscal surplus has now returned to many major industrialized governments, and that the 1997-9 global financial crisis has tempered the previous neoliberal consensus with a turn toward more socially sensitive, less market driven directions, provides a supportive climate for contemplating such advances.
+The time has thus come to consider a more comprehensive, integrated and ambitious approach to generating effective global environmental governance for the twenty first century - the creation of an overarching powerful World Environmental Organization (WEO) equal to and working with the WTO and IMF.